IanKWatts/docs/cert-manager.md

 # Requirements
 * NetworkPolicy that allows traffic into the namespace from the Internet
 * NetworkPolicy that allows traffic within the namespace
-* Account with certificate provider, unless using Let's Encrypt
+* Account with certificate provider, if using a non-free service
 * Outbound access to the certificate authority (NSX clusters)
 * For testing: an application with a Service and a Route

 # Create an Issuer
 An Issuer defines how cert-manager will request TLS certificates.
 They are specific to a single namespace, so if you use certificates in multiple namespaces, you will need to create the Issuer in each of them.

 The Issuer CRD is provided by the 'cert-manager' operator and defines the type of issuer, which is one of acme, ca, selfSigned, vault, or venafi.
 For Let's Encrypt, the type is 'acme'.
 It will be configured with a contact email address, the name of the Secret for storing the issuer certificate, the URL of the issuer, and the verification method.
+For other issuer types, consult the [cert-manager Issuer documentation](https://cert-manager.io/docs/configuration/).

 ## Example Issuer using Let's Encrypt
-**Important note about Let's Encrypt:** Because Let's Encrypt has strict rate limits on certificate requests, use their staging service for any development and testing; only use their production service when ready to configure your own production environment.
+**Important note about Let's Encrypt:** Because Let's Encrypt has _strict rate limits_ on certificate requests, use their staging service for any development and testing; only use their production service when ready to configure your own production environment.

 Start by creating an Issuer for the Let's Encrypt staging environment.
 Set the email field to a suitable value.
 Example filename: `issuer.lets-encrypt-staging.yaml`
 ```